cihatkayack/Fashion-Project/README.md

 Large datasets from sources like Kaggle and GitHub were initially examined.
 The study focuses on a dataset containing high-resolution images and comprehensive category labels of clothing products.
 To simplify training, the dataset's 143 main classes were reduced to 6 more comprehensive master categories.

 ## 3. Working Process
 The working process involved data discovery, preparation, analysis, and visualization.
-The selected clothing types were pre-processed to create a suitable dataset for training the chosen CNN model, ResNet152.
+The selected clothing types were pre-processed to create a suitable dataset for training the chosen CNN model.
 The model was optimized, and its performance was evaluated.

 ### 3.1 Data Discovery and Preparation
 A Kaggle dataset named 'fashion-product-images-dataset' was used, containing information about clothing products, including categories, colors, genders, and other attributes.